Code-Institute-Submissions/SecondMSP-RE/README.md

 • Map Direction: Visitor would be able to get real time direction from their location to the church facility through google map API.

-• Applied Content: visitors have access to audio and video materials as regards the services of the church.

-• Live Event: visitors will be able to join live events of the church by providing a navigation link directly to the YouTube channel of the church where live services are streamed.

 • Social media account: Links to different social media accounts to provide updates and vital information for visitors.

 • Future Meet up: Sections to provide information about future special programmes and weekly meetings for those interested.